len-sla/automatize_with_GPT4/README.md

- It was enough coping bash script rotate.sh in Dockerfile  to another directory ie /tools puting it to PATH worked like a char.
+ It was enough coping bash script rotate.sh in Dockerfile  to another directory ie /tools puting it to PATH worked like a charm :)).

-Then I checked rotated mp4 so they could played on some old fashioned mp4 player on TV. new Dockerfile was like below
+Then I checked and if necessary rotated mp4 so they could played on some old fashioned mp4 player on TV. new Dockerfile was like below